 Start with thinking about:

-- What you use at home?
+- What do you use at home?

-- What your child likes?
+- What does your child like?

 - How long are you travelling?

 - For me, if I am travelling only for a week or two I take everything I should need for that time frame.
 I do not want those precious few weeks chewed up with trying to locate baby food or necessities.

 - However, if you are travelling for a longer period of time, just take enough to get you started – it is physically impossible to carry all that you need.

 Depending on the age of your children some of these items may not be applicable.

 This page by Toddlers on Tour contains affiliate links*.
 This means I may receive a small commission if you click on these links, but at NO extra cost to you.